Straightpool/scripts/README.md

             Additional features: Improved logging.\
             Assumption: systemctl is used to start jormungandr node\
-            Replace all <> placeholders to match your setup
+            Replace all <> placeholders to match your setup Known issues: If timing is unlucky and no new block is received between bootstrap end and next polling after a restart, the bootstrap time will be added to the already overflown time intervall and another restart will the triggered potentially causing a restart loop